 TRUSS mainly deals with the challenges faced at the design, assessment and management stages of large scale structures.
-Outreach activities, blogs and social media and other communications by TRUSS will bring awareness to the public on the importance of this research on infrastructure to support a community, region or country, and also to motivate school and University students to pursue a research career.
-Each ESR will be involved in at least one public engagement activity per year.
-These activities will make citizens aware that:
+Outreach activities, blogs and social media and other communications by TRUSS, bring awareness to the public on the importance of this research on infrastructure to support a community, region or country, and also motivate School and University students to pursue a research career.
+Each ESR is involved in at least one public engagement activity per year.
+These activities make citizens aware of:

-- infrastructure is aging and failing, and that funding has been insufficient to repair and replace it;
+- infrastructure aging and failing, with funding that has been insufficient to repair and replace it;

 - the important role of the Marie Skłodowksa-Curie Actions in forming 21st century engineers that will have the skills to face the formidable challenge of modernizing the fundamental infrastructure that support civilization.